When to Shift from PEO to Legal Entity

 In the past a company looking to hire workers abroad only had one real option – to open a legal entity in each country where it wished to operate.
 It needed the legal status in order to run a proper payroll in compliance with all tax laws and labor regulations.

 A Global PEO is ideal for small or medium size companies looking to hire a small number of workers, often in the range of 1-5, in a foreign country for a short or open-ended period or for hyper growth companies who need to ramp up their hiring at speed.
 There comes a time though when its necessary to move from a Global PEO/EOR arrangement to opening a local entity.
 We take a look at those signals

 While a Global PEO offers the quickest entry into a foreign market, the employees are still under the official employ of the PEO or a local employer of record.
 Ultimately, that limits the options employers have when it comes to contracts.
 Working through a PEO signals to potential partners that the company may not be as stable in its local presence as it would be with a legal entity and all of the obligations that go with it.

-Employment expert Nirvano Brans, VP Sales at Papaya Global, lists three factors that could indicate the time has come to move from Global PEO to legal entity:
+Employment expert Nirvano Brans, EVP Sales at Papaya Global, lists three factors that could indicate the time has come to move from Global PEO to a legal entity:

 Having maximum agility makes sense for a company in the early stages of an overseas operation when it is unsure how large a workforce it will need.
 But once a strategic decision has been made to build either a foreign subsidiary or an overseas branch, it becomes cost-effective to open a legal entity.

 Having a legal entity allows a company to engage in better tax planning and apply for grants, subsidies, and incentives in a particular country.